diniezikryy/product-feedback-app/product-feedback-frontend/notes.md

 - The redirect from add feedback page is working, but like 80% of the time, which isnt that bad.
 - There is no notification for successfully logging in/logging out.
 - There is no form validation for the logging in/register page.

+16/06/22

+- Only the user should be able to edit or delete their own feedbacks ✅

+  1. The userId of the post must matched the currently logged in user
+  2. Once matched, the edit feedback button must be displayed to them
+  3. feedbackService must have an update & delete function

+- Making the edit feedback form work
+  1. Writing the backend logic for the deletion/update to work (Works in postman)

+Bugs to be fixed

+- Comment content being rendered but the user & username are not